PhluantMobile/dojo_js/README.md

 Required Attributes:

 * video_url: The URL for the video source.
 Can be relative (same server) or absolute (remote server).
-* container_id: The DOM element ID for the video centainer.
+* container_id: The DOM element ID for the video container.

 Optional Attributes: